 Heck, you can even use our own financial planning software to track your spending.

-Simply put, tracking every penny is way too much work.
+Simply put, tracking every penny can be too much work.
 Most people simply don’t have the time, the energy, or the commitment to meticulously track their spending, even with all of the apps available these days.